 This site, Luberon, The Heart of Provence all the information you could possibly need on the area.

-Information on the Luberon Regional Natural Park and activities it offers is here: Parc Naturel Régional du Luberon
+Information on the Luberon Regional Natural Park and the activities it offers is here: Parc Naturel Régional du Luberon

 Read up on some of the villages you will visit that have the designation of Les Plus Beaux Villages de France